wlandau/targets-shiny/README.md

 ### Scaling out to many users

 Serious scalable apps in production should submit pipelines and other long background processes as jobs on a cluster like SLURM or a cloud computing platform like Amazon Web Services.
-However, as described below, this particular app uses local server-side processes.
+However, as described below, this particular app uses local server-side processes instead.
 The reasons are purely pedagogical: local processes are more likely to generalize across proprietary installations of [Shiny Server](https://rstudio.com/products/shiny/shiny-server/) and [RStudio Connect](https://rstudio.com/products/connect/).

 ### Persistent background processes